Bogdan Gusiev's blog

 });

-In example above is split into two sections: definition and initialization.
-This fact makes code hard to follow as moving from class to DOM element in HTML template require at least two transitions in your editor.
+In the example above, we see two sections: definition and initialization.
+This fact makes code hard to follow as moving from class to DOM element in HTML template requires at least two transitions in your editor.

-And when large page update comes after ajax query this is getting even worth.
-All initializer should called again:
+And when a large page update comes after an AJAX query, this problem is getting even worse.
+All initializers should called again:

 $.get("/profile/edit", data, function(response) {